Alice Atherton: Atherton meets Willie Edouin

 William Frederick Bryer (1846–1908), who went by the stage name of Willie Edouin began a notable association with Lydia Thompson, playing with her burlesque troupe at Wood's Museum, New York, in October and November 1870.
 In the company was a sixteen-year-old Atherton.
 Three years later she married her English co-performer, Willie, on December 27, 1873, in St Louis.
 Together they became mainstays of the Coville burlesque companies.
 He organized the entertainment "Dreams, or Fun in the Photograph Gallery," a piece that showed off her skill for impersonation and popularized the comic skit as a stage form.

 Atherton’s image on promotional picture cards

 According to The Metropolitan Museum of Art, in NYC, which displays her cards, they were issued between 1880 and 1892 by Thomas H. Hall Tobacco, in order to promote stage actors between the acts as well as the brand called Bravo Cigarettes.
+During this period Atherton performed alongside James T. Powers.